Think Locally, Act Locally

 Therefore, when optimizing a health domain, location is just as important as profession.
 The web site should contain keywords associated with the medical practice, but also include local references and key phrases that link the practice with the surrounding area.
 While "pediatrician" and "South Town" may be very broad search terms individually, prospective patients searching for "South Town pediatrician" are much more likely to find a South Town pediatrician's web site.

-Health Sites on the Web: 5 Keys to Success
+A Health Domain on the Web: 5 Keys to Success

 Certain elements of site design and content consistently appear on successful health domains.
 The difference between a popular health domain and a failed one often depends on how the web site owner interprets and implements the following ten success strategies.